 Please check the Regulations Boards within each car park for the most up to date information on charging periods, the cost of parking and regulations in force, or for detailed parking information and restrictions please read our current

 We operate two types of pay and display car park - Amenity Car Parks and Foreshore Car Parks.
 The main difference is their location, amenity being situated within a town/village and foreshore being situated along the coast.
 All car parks are open 24 hours, and chargeable seven days a week from 8am to 6pm.
 All fees and charges are inclusive of VAT where applicable.

-Motorcycles are permitted to park for free in a motorcycle bay where provided.
-If no bay is available, please use a standard parking bay.
+Motorcycles and motor tricycles are permitted to park for free.
+Please park in a motorcycle bay where provided.
+If no motorcycle bay is available, please use a standard parking bay.

 Oversized vehicles - Are welcomed in our car parks, where space permits.
 Please ensure that you purchase a machine ticket for each full or part space occupied.

 Blue Badge Holder Parking - Normal charges and expiry times apply to all blue badge holders parking in a standard pay & display bay.
 When parking in a designated disabled bay you must purchase a pay & display machine ticket which will permit you to park for double the length of time that you have purchased.
 The period of free parking will be extended from the expiry time displayed on your ticket.
 This may only be used on the day of purchase and not extended to the following day.
 A valid blue badge and machine ticket must be displayed at all times.

 For general enquiries, to report a machine fault or further advice please call 01507 613559.

 The council's provides an overview of the car parking and enforcement services during the financial year 1 April 2018 to 31 March 2019.
 Under the Traffic Management Act 2004 (TMA) we are required to publish our annual parking accounts at the end of the financial year.